syntaqx/cookie/README.md

 })
 ```

-Due to the default value now overriding the option.
+Due to the option now defaulting to `true`.